bjornpostema/datacentre-workload-analysis/Algorithm.md

 The relative local minima and maxima are determined by comparison of a number of data points.
 For the purpose of finding these local extrema in histogram data, we used the *Python* library from the *SciPy* package with a function called *signal.argrelextrema* with the value of *x* as the *order* argument.

 ## Step II: Compute Distribution Boundaries.
-From the maxima and minima obtained in the first step, we extract the boundaries of the normal distributions (as can been seen in Figure 3.
+From the maxima and minima obtained in the first step, we extract the boundaries of the normal distributions.
 The vertical lines represent these boundaries.

 Each pair of boundaries is characterized with a maximum surrounded by two minima.
 Ideally, the first step has exactly the right number of maxima and minima to determine each boundary pair, such that: |*Maxima*|=|*Minima*|+1.